chartchai-class/project-02-anti-fakenews-cn-paparazzi-news/README.md

 ## Overview 项目概述
 A comprehensive fake news detection and verification platform designed to help users identify and combat misinformation.
 The system leverages community voting, expert analysis, and media literacy education to promote information accuracy.

-## Usage 使用说明

-1. **Browse News**: Visit the homepage to see the latest news articles with trust scores
-2. **Evaluate Trustworthiness**: Vote on whether you find news articles trustworthy or not
-3. **Join Discussions**: Leave comments and rate others' comments based on trustworthiness
-4. **Learn Media Literacy**: Access educational resources to improve your fake news detection skills

 ## Technology Stack